How to Create a Smooth Scroll in CSS

 on CodePen.

-Smooth Scroll in CSS on the Blog Page
+Implementing Smooth Scroll on a Blog Page

 The second scenario we’ll look at is a blog page.
 Blogs are valuable sources of information, but accessing long content may be time-consuming, particularly on mobile devices.